Dirty Diesel: Dirty business with toxic fuels

 Air pollution in Africa – a ticking time bomb

-Air pollution is already a serious problem in African cities.
-Car exhaust fumes are largely responsible for the harmful particulate matter in the air.
-Although there are fewer cars on the roads in Africa than in Europe, the emissions are higher because fuel contains far higher levels of sulphur, which leads to higher levels of particulate matter.
+Air pollution is a serious problem in African cities.
+Respiratory diseases are one of the main causes of hospitalisation of people in Accra or Lagos.
+Vehicules exhausts are largely responsible for the harmful particulate matter in the air.
+Although there are fewer cars on the roads in Africa than in Europe, polluting emissions are higher because the fuels they consume contain a much higher level of sulphur.
+When burnt, they release very large quantities of particulate matter.

 Sulphur content nearly 400 times higher than levels permitted in Europe

 Fuel standards in most of Africa are far lower than in Europe.
 Public Eye investigated the true sulphur content of diesel sold in eight countries.
-The shocking result: the sulphur content was up to 378 times higher than levels permitted in Europe.
-We found other harmful substances present at levels banned in Europe – for instance benzene or polycyclic aromatic hydrocarbons.
+And the results were baffling: the sulphur content was up to 378 times higher than levels permitted in Europe.
+We also found other substances that are harmful to human health at levels which are banned in Europe – for instance benzene or polycyclic aromatic hydrocarbons.

 Swiss commodities traders lead the dirty diesel business